 4. Semi-Express 準急

-Semi-express trains are different from express trains in the way that semi-express trains skip a station every often so that it wouldn’t be as packed during rush hour.
+Semi-Express trains are different from Express trains in the way that Semi-Express trains is essentially a Local train that skips some stations along the same line so that it wouldn’t be as packed during rush hour.

 5. Rapid 快速